nj1a/UdaciCards/README.md

 ## Platforms tested

-iOS (with expo)
+Most of the manual testing was performed on iOS (with expo), but some was done with Android.
+Some glitches in Android, however, are not fixed for this submission.

 ## Issues

 The TextInputs in the AddDeckView and AddQuestionView do not respond correctly (move up) when a keyboard shows up.
+The currecnt workaround is to put TextInputs at the top and control their heights so the keyboard doesn't have to push TextInputs upwards.
+I also tried `react-native-keyboard-aware-scrollview` but it didn't seem to work well with multiline TextInputs.